Photo by Ukrainian artist Marjan Blan | @marjanblan on Unsplash

 Call for Papers

-Proposals for papers to be presented at Deus Ex Machina is now open.
+Proposals for papers to be presented at Deus Ex Machina has now officially closed.
+However, as an open and inclusive conference we still welcome proposals and aim to include late proposals into the conference program.
 Proposals may relate to one of the distinct streams below but can also encompass any work in the law and humanities or the technology and humanities.

 - Digital disruption and legal futures